Burr marigold flower

 Pictured above: Burr marigold (Bidens laevis) by Mary Keim.
 Click on terms for botanical definitions.
 View post as a PDF.

-Burr marigold is an annual wildflower that grows en masse in wetlands and along river and marsh edges throughout Florida.
-Its blooms consist of bright yellow ray florets and dark yellow to brownish disk florets.
+Burr marigold (Bidens laevis) is an annual wildflower that grows en masse in wetlands and along river and marsh edges throughout Florida.
+It blooms in late fall through early winter and is an important source of nectar, attracting a wide variety of pollinators including bees, wasps and butterflies.

+Burr marigold flowers consist of bright yellow ray florets and dark yellow to brownish disk florets.
 Its leaves are linear to elliptic in shape and oppositely arranged.
-Burr marigolds bloom in late fall through early winter.

-- Its seeds have two barb-like bristles on the end that stick to clothing, hair and animal fur.
-(The name Bidens comes from the Latin words bis, meaning “two,” and dens, meaning “tooth.”)
+Like others in the genus, its seeds have two barb-like bristles on the end that stick to clothing, hair and animal fur.
+The genus name Bidens comes from the Latin words bis, meaning “two,” and dens, meaning “tooth.”

 Family: Asteraceae (Aster, daisy or composite family)